 In the fireplace we see wood burning.
 No humans in the city would use wood when coal is so much more plentiful.
 However, for a mouse, any cast-off piece of wood will suffice to build a fire.

 Strange that we find no fireplace utensils, such as a shovel or poker in the room.
 The bellows is currently employed in an experiment, but what has become of the other implements?

 Observe the contraptions Basil has cobbled together to aid in his study of tobacco ashes and footprints and you will admit that he's quite a good gadgeteer.

 Note the bureau on the landing.
 The sleeve of some piece of clothing sticking out of the drawer shows that clothes are kept inside.
 Why would anyone keep clothing in such an odd place; why not in a bedroom or dressing room?
 There are a few possible answers: perhaps Basil's bedroom is too small or too full of other things to contain all his clothes; perhaps he uses this bureau to keep his disguises; perhaps that particular garment doesn't belong in that drawer and Basil has just left it lying about.

 There is a vanity table behind the door that leads to the kitchen.
 Again, this is a strange place for such a piece of furniture.
-One can only surmise that Basil's bedroom is hopelessly cluttered with other things, and that he uses this space to apply disguises and stage make-up.
+One can only surmise that Basil's bedroom is hopelessly cluttered, and that he uses this space to apply disguises and stage make-up.